knative/docs/docs/concepts/README.md

 **Networking**: Automatic ingress configuration with support for custom domains, TLS termination, and integration with service mesh technologies.

+**Kubernetes Native**: Knative builds on the Kubernetes Pod abstraction, making it easy to access functionality like service accounts, accelerator access, and container sandboxing.

 **Configuration Management**: Clean separation between application code and configuration, following twelve-factor app principles.

 ### Request Flow in Serving